 Fellows of the CUNY Humanities Alliance will hold a roundtable discussion at the Futures Initiative‘s Thursday Dialogues series.
 Join us to talk about student-centered pedagogy, teaching the humanities in community colleges, doctoral education and professional development, and more!
 Title: Teaching and Learning with New Majority Students: Lessons Learned from the CUNY Humanities Alliance Date: May […]

-Author’s Note: This is the first part in a two-part post on designing a research-based writing course that culminates in a final paper assignment.
+Author’s Note: This is the first part in a three-part series on designing a research-based writing course that culminates in a research paper assignment.
 In a recent post for this blog, I began to reflect on my experience of teaching “Writing the Research Paper,” a general education humanities course open to students who have taken at […]

 The CUNY Humanities Alliance program was recently profiled by The Andrew W. Mellon Foundation on their Shared Experiences blog for a new series on Community College-Research University Partnerships (CCUP).The series draws attention to community colleges as a site for innovative pedagogy in the humanities, and explores partnerships in this growing sector of higher education.
 As […]